smart-paper/SmartPaper/README.md

 Be free from all bisphenols...

 Supports various types of paper, including order forms, sheets, receipts, number tickets(number tags), coupons, and tickets.</br>
-Secure transmission and storage is possible through support for AES encryption (default 256-bit).
+Secure transmission and storage is possible through support for AES encryption.

+Anyone, including individuals, businesses, public institutions, and governments, can use it freely without any restrictions.

 ## Features